 If you don't find something that interests you we can help you start a club of your very own!
 Starting a club is very simple, you just need at least two other students, a full time faculty or staff advisor, and the drive to start something new!

 Student Life, Purdue Polytechnic South Bend

-Purdue Polytechnic South Bend has the Student Ambassadors and Controls Society.
-More information about these organizations are included in this Handbook and also available on our website.
+Purdue Polytechnic South Bend has Student Ambassadors.
+More information about this organization is included in this Handbook and also available on the website.